taitulism/Bootstruct/Docs/README.md

 │           └── etc.js
 ```

-The `_post` folder does NOT parsed as a controller because of its meaningful name, therefore the `index.js` file inside it is not treated as a reserved name (like `www/friends/index.js` does).
+The `_post` folder does NOT parsed as a controller because of its meaningful name, therefore the `index.js` file inside it is not treated as a reserved name (like `api/friends/index.js` does).
 It's just what Node is looking for when `require`-ing a folder.
 Consider: `require('friends/post')`.

 In another case we have a tiny controller with `index` as its only method:
 ```
-├── www               ──> controller
+├── api               ──> controller
 │   └── home          ──> controller
 │       └── index.js  ──> method
 ```
 Here it would be wise to cut the overhead of a controller and turn it into a method (a file):
 ```
-├── www          ──> controller
+├── api          ──> controller
 │   └── home.js  ──> method
 ```
 Both handle requests to `/home` but now instead of having two controllers and a method we have only one controller with a single method.

 Generally folders become controllers but let's say we want a `home` method but due to its complexity we would like to turn it into a folder.
 In this case, we can put a flag entry named **_METHOD** inside the `home` folder and it won't be parsed as a controller but as a method.
 ```
-├── www
+├── api
 │   └── home               ──> becomes a method
 │       ├── index.js
 │       ├── dependency.js